zihaoli12138/rob6323_go2_project/README.md

 - Removed the previous single-line sampling:
   - `uniform_(-1.0, 1.0)` on all three command components at once.

-## Download the rollout video (mp4) from Greene

-After training finishes on Greene, the rollout video is saved under `logs/<JOBID>/.../videos/play/`.

 ### 1) Find the newest `rl-video-step-0.mp4` on Greene
 Run on Greene (inside the repo):